 When we say things like this, we are thinking of the moment of our conversion and equating it with “salvation.”
-There is nothing wrong with this as long as we remember that there is more to our salvation than this initial conversion experience when we are justified, or put into a right relationship with God.
+There is nothing wrong with this as long as we remember that there is more to our salvation than this initial conversion experience.

-The Bible uses the word “salvation” to refer, not only to conversion, but also to everything that follows from it.
+The Bible uses the word “salvation” to refer, not only to conversion, but also to all of the various aspects of our redemption.
 According to the language of Scripture, we have been saved, we are being saved, and we shall be saved.
 In other words, there is a past, present, and future element to our salvation.
-Note the past, present and future tenses in the following verses relative to our salvation.
+Note the past, present, and future tenses in the following verses relative to our salvation.

 Past tense: “He saved us, not because of works done by us in righteousness, but according to his own mercy” (Titus 3:5).